Skip to main content

 import { getAddress } from "@zetachain/protocol-contracts";

-import { prepareData } from "@zetachain/toolkit/helpers";
+import { prepareData } from "@zetachain/toolkit/client";

 import bech32 from "bech32";